Mobile source air pollution: State-level agencies

 EPA has ten regional offices, each of which is responsible for the execution of programs within several states and territories.
-EPA's website provides a detailed list of state agencies which administer the environmental regulations at the state level.
 California is the only state which has its own regulatory agency, the California Air Resources Board (CARB).
 The other states are allowed to follow CARB or federal regulations.

 Enforcement mechanisms and policy instruments

 Federal, state, and local governments utilize a wide range of policy instruments to control pollution from mobile sources.
 On the federal level, many different agencies are responsible for regulating, or at least creating policies to limit, pollution from mobile sources.
 This is necessary given the broad range of objects that are considered “mobile sources,” from aircraft and off-road vehicles, to locomotives and on-road vehicles.
 The Federal Aviation Administration, for example, establishes standards to limit emissions from aircraft, whereas the U.S. Department of Transportation and Environmental Protection Agency administer various aspects of on-road vehicle fuel economy regulations.
 On the state level, mandatory vehicle emissions-testing programs are often required as part of the annual motor-vehicle registration process.